Crotty Dam: History

 The dam was constructed in the 1980s following the abandonment of the Gordon-below-Franklin power development scheme, part of the Franklin Dam.
 The Crotty Dam was commissioned in 1991, with the King River Power development being completed by 1992.

 The dam is named in honour of James Crotty who founded the North Mount Lyell Copper Mine at the turn of the 20th century.
 A ghost town site of the same name Crotty was submerged by the waters of Lake Burbury.

-In the 1910s the Mount Lyell Mining and Railway Company had investigated and surveyed a site very close to this dam for a proposed hydro electric scheme.
+In the 1910s the Mount Lyell Mining & Railway Company had investigated and surveyed a site very close to this dam for a proposed hydro electric scheme.
 Charles Whitham also wrote of the inevitability of the dam in 1927 and even proposed "Lake Dorothy" as a name for the reservoir.

 In 2001, Engineers Australia selected Crotty Dam as one of the 25 dams with the greatest Australian heritage value.
 It was awarded a Historic Engineering Marker as part of the Engineering Heritage Recognition Program.